-When faced with something we fear, our natural tendency is to retreat from it.
+When faced with fear, our natural tendency is to retreat from it.
 From the time we are young children, we learn to avoid unpleasant experiences if possible.
-In a sense, this learning is a practical survival skill that keeps us out of harm’s way.
-Sometimes, fear and avoidance are unnecessary responses that can interfere with our ability to live the life we would otherwise choose.
+This is a practical survival skill that keeps us out of harm’s way.
+Sometimes, fear and avoidance are unnecessary responses that can interfere with our ability to live the life we want.
 In these cases, exposure therapy can be a useful and practical treatment approach.
-Prolonged exposure therapy can be helpful for situations that are complex or particularly challenging.
+Prolonged exposure therapy can be helpful for complex or particularly challenging situations.

 What Is Exposure Therapy?

-It may seem counterintuitive to move toward feared stimuli, but that is precisely what exposure therapy offers.
-Exposure therapy for anxiety is an approach for the reduction of anxiety symptoms that gradually exposes clients to feared stimuli.
-The purpose of exposure therapy is twofold: It allows for increased tolerance of the difficult feelings associated with the fear and decreases the level of distress associated with that fear through repetition and reassurance of safety and familiarity.
+It may seem counterintuitive to move toward feared stimuli, but that is just what exposure therapy offers.
+Exposure therapy for anxiety is an approach to reduce anxiety symptoms by slowly exposing patients to feared stimuli.
+Exposure therapy allows for increased tolerance of the difficult feelings associated with the fear and decreases the level of distress associated with that fear through repetition and reassurance of safety and familiarity.

 Types of Exposure Therapy